GOkwori/Toons-Quiz/README.md

 For frequent users, the Toons Quiz Game aims to deepen their connection to the game and its community, offering advanced challenges, opportunities for social interaction, and recognition for their dedication and achievements.
 This project seeks to transform frequent users into ambassadors of the game, leveraging their enthusiasm to foster a vibrant and welcoming community.

-Frequent users are offered access to exclusive content, such as behind-the-scenes trivia, rare cartoon facts, and advanced difficulty levels that challenge even the most knowledgeable cartoon aficionados.
+Frequent users are offered access to exclusive content, such as advanced difficulty levels that challenge even the most knowledgeable cartoon aficionados.
 The game encourages active participation in community discussions, content creation, and feedback sessions, allowing frequent users to contribute to the game's development and direction.

 Recognition plays a key role in rewarding frequent users, with achievements, leaderboard rankings, and special accolades highlighting their contributions and expertise.
 This recognition not only serves to celebrate their accomplishments but also motivates others within the community to reach similar heights.